 When I was growing up, meatball soup (frikadeļu zupa) was my brother’s favourite dish.
-As far as I can remember my grandparents made it so often that I developed a mild dislike for it and my brother is a vegetarian now (not sure if decision was soup related).
+As far as I can remember, my grandparents made it so often that I developed a mild dislike for it, and my brother is a vegan now (not sure if decision was soup related).
 Nevertheless, my kids love the meatball soup.
 It is light and easy to make, usually served with a dollop of sour cream and rye bread.
 For a twist, add some finely diced pickles when serving, as my grandma does.

 - 2 litres water

 - Peel and finely slice carrots.
 Peel and dice potatoes.